Wait. It’s 2023?

 So, there’s the problem.
 I don’t have a solution for that now, but I just want to lay it out there.
 If and when I have a solution (don’t hold your breath!), I will let you know!
 Until then, I’m OK with letting this one go.

-As I sort of drift and muse over strategy, this is my only true resolution this year: Be bolder.
+As I sort of drift and muse over strategy, this is my only true resolution this year:

 That means taking more risks creatively.
 Being bolder in subject matter selection, in themes.